-In 2017, over 15,000 deaths in the United States were due to drug overdoses that involved heroin.
+In 2018, nearly 15,000 deaths in the United States were due to drug overdoses that involved heroin.
 Heroin overdose death statistics may seem alarming, but knowing how overdoses occur can help prevent them in the future.

 An Australian study looked at the heroin dosage required for an overdose by comparing the purity and mass of street-level heroin.
 On average, samples of heroin weighed 92 mg and had a purity of 13%.
-From this, they calculated that the average effective dose of heroin is 12 mg.
-Different batches can contain different concentrations of heroin, however, and this can increase the chance of an overdose each time someone uses it.
+From this, they calculated that the average effective dose of heroin is 12 mg, but some samples of heroin had more than twice the anticipated dose of the drug.
+Different batches can contain different concentrations of heroin, and this can increase the chance of an overdose each time someone uses it.

 How Do People Overdose On Heroin?

-An overdose is caused by using enough heroin to cause dangerous symptoms that require medical attention.
-Heroin has many different routes of administration, depending on the purity of the drug being used.
-Pure heroin in a white powder can be snorted into the nose or smoked.
-Less pure, black tar heroin can be diluted and injected into veins.
+A heroin overdose is the result of using enough heroin to cause dangerous symptoms that require medical attention.
+Heroin has different routes of administration; people may inject it, smoke it or snort it.
 Heroin can also be mixed with crack cocaine, which is known as a speedball.

 Heroin Overdose Symptoms